 Effect of changing the degree of parallelism in a range with lower difference.
-In this set of experiments, for M = 8, we vary a task's degree of parallelism (m) in a different range, while the difference between the upper and lower bound in each range is fixed.
-The acceptance ratio under varying degree of parallelism (and different R values) is reported in Figure 4 and Figure 5.
-These figures indicate that in boundary cases (where the degree of parallelism is very low or very high) acceptance ratio changes proportionally with respect to the degree of parallelism.
+In this set of experiments, for M=8, we vary a task's degree of parallelism (m) in a different range.
+Here, difference between the upper and lower bound in each range is kept equal.
+The acceptance ratio under varying degree of parallelism is reported in Figure 3.
+This figure indicates that in boundary cases (where the degree of parallelism is very low or very high) acceptance ratio changes proportionally with respect to the degree of parallelism.
 This behavior can be explained with the help of Equations (8) and (16).
-When m increases or decreases by a large amount, acceptance ratio will increase or decrease respectively.
+When mincreases or decreases by a large amount, acceptance ratio will increase or decrease respectively.
 However, for a small change of m, acceptance ratio may not change proportionally.
-This is because the schedulability conditions provided by Equations (8) and (16) are also effected by the maximum number of idle cores (Δ_i), which is dependent on m.
+This is because, the schedulability conditions provided by Equations (8) and (16) are also effected by the maximum number of idle cores (Δ_i) which is dependent on m.